gregtour/blog-posts/article1.md

 }
 ```

-This is the automatically generated production for our most basic grammar rule.
-Since this rule is fully recursive,
+This is the automatically generated production for our most basic grammar rule, the rule
+*\<program\> ::= \<stmt list\>*.
-there is really nothing for us to do.
-A better example that might show how the internal logic is supposed to work
+Since this rule is fully recursive, there is really nothing for us to do.
+A better example that might show how the
-might be a statement or instruction that must do some work.
+internal logic is supposed to work might be a statement or instruction that must do some work.

 This grammar production for an expression rule tests equality.

 ```C
 /* 74. <comparison> -> <comparison> == <arithmetic> */